Bragg scattering from a random potential

+where the instantaneous scattered amplitudes $\phi(\Vec{r},t')=\frac{1}{i\hbar}e^{-iT(t-t')/\hbar}V(\Vec{r})e^{-iTt'/\hbar}\psi(\Vec{r},0)$ at different times $t'$ interfere to form $\psi^{(1)}(\Vec{r},t)$.
+Fig. \ref{1stPT} shows the first-order wave function $\psi^{(1)}(\Vec{r},t)$ from the wave packet initially launched downward.
+One can see the interference pattern formed by the superposition of $\phi(\Vec{r},t')$ at different times $t'$.
+Also, the first-order wave function $\psi^{(1)}(\Vec{r},t)$ depends on the size and shape of the initial wave function $\psi(\Vec{r},0)$ and the region of the potential the wave is spatially lying on.
+The asymmetry of the scattered waves shown in Figs. \ref{BraggBerry}, \ref{hbars}, and \ref{1stPT} is due to the asymmetry of the region of the potential right underneath the wave.
+This is not captured by the usual plane wave perturbation theory which predicts the symmetry of the scattered waves.

+One can calculate the population $\braket{\psi^{(1)}(t)}$ of the scattered waves from the first-order perturbation theory.
+The populations near the Bragg angle $\theta_B$ (so the scattering angle $2\theta_B$) were calculated in the simulation and compared with the perturbation theory as shown in Fig. \ref{PopulationGrowth}.
+The nonlinear population growth indicates the breakdown of Fermi's golden rule.
+This behavior combines aspects of both resonant and nonresonant decay, which depends on the specifics of the interference of the scattered amplitudes $\phi(\Vec{r},t')$ in space and time~\cite{Heller:way}.
+Furthermore, the sometimes strong and irregular population growth oscillations are captured in the first-order time-dependent perturbation theory, explaining the sporadic pulses (scattered wave) coming out as shown in Figs. \ref{BraggBerry} and \ref{hbars}.
+Again, the plane wave perturbation theory does not correctly predict the population growth.

+It is worth emphasizing the explanations given are not restricted to the two dimensional Berry potential, but are valid for more complicated forms of random potentials and in three dimensions as well.
+We checked the validity for more general two dimensional random potentials where the wave numbers $\abs{\Vec{q}_j}$ of the modes are different and even forming a ``band'' in reciprocal space (see Supplemental Material).
+Also, as the explanations do not employ any specific property of two-dimensionality, they are expected to be valid in three dimensions as well.

-In addition, for special Bragg angles, there exists a momentum localization as shown in Fig.~\ref{90Bragg}.
-A snapshot of the wave is shown after long propagation of an initial wavepacket launched rightward, in a 90 degree scattering (45 degree Bragg angle) situation.
-Of course, the scattered wings again re-scatter at 90 degrees, and so on.
-There is passibly permanent localization only to vertical and horizontal motion.
+Interestingly, there exists a momentum localization for special Bragg angles as shown in Fig.~\ref{90Bragg}.
+A snapshot of the wave is shown after long propagation of a plane wave launched downward, in a 90$^\circ$ scattering (45$^\circ$ Bragg angle) situation.
+Of course, the scattered wings again rescatter at 90$^\circ$, and so on.
+There may result a permanent localization only to vertical and horizontal motion.

-If the diffraction angle is $2\pi/N$ where $N$ is an integer, the scattered wave comes back to the original incident angle after $N$ scatterings, thus the momentum distribution does not fill in the whole range of $2 \pi$.
-The special angles show localization of the wave in momentum space, assuming the initial wavepacket is narrow enough in momentum space.
+If the diffraction angle is $2\pi/N$ where $N$ is a positive integer, the scattered wave comes back to the original incident angle after $N$ scatterings, so the momentum distribution does not fill in the whole range of $2 \pi$.
+The special angles show localization of the wave in momentum space, assuming the initial wave packet is narrow enough in momentum space.
+In three dimensions, the situation is a little bit different from two dimensions, and the momentum localization will be possible only for scattering angle $\pi$~\cite{3DLocalization}.

-The forementioned Bragg scattering from a weak random potential is experimentally realizable in a laser cavity with a single mode laser (need not be single) with rough or ballistically chaotic walls, so that the wave inside is a random superposition of waves traveling in all directions.
-Sending an atomic beam into the chaotic cavity would show scattering at Bragg angles.